Universebenzene/benzene-overlay/README.md

 Including some old software that no longer supported by official portage.

-Alternative building of astropy related packages (more improvement for the doc building and testing, though some of them only work when the `network-sandbox` FEATURE is diabled.
+Alternative building of astropy related packages (more improvement for the doc building and testing, though some of them only work when the `network-sandbox` FEATURE is disabled.
 See the USE descriptions for details. [(more information)](https://github.com/Universebenzene/benzene-overlay/tree/master/dev-python#information-for-astropy-related-packages))

 Related overlay: [benzene-testlay](https://github.com/Universebenzene/benzene-testlay), with some packages testing.
 You can add it for interest.